…page in proces..

 Artist-curator for Satellietgroep of international and bilateral exchange artist-in-residency and public programs called Now Wakes The Sea.
 Since 2012, developed in collaboration with international cultural partners.
 The programs function as an alternative source for collecting the intangible local knowledge derived from the artistic and scientific projects.
 New concepts and works are developed that we collect, connect and contextualize with existing works for public events like traveling film festivals, exhibitions, workshops and presentations at expert conferences.
 By interconnecting coastal communities, arts and science we share local knowledge on global level to gain sustainable insights on coastal transitions that transcend local and national issues.

-Locations: New York City, Japan, Croatia, UK, Malta, Lithuania, Russia, Georgia, Moldova, Turkey & more.
-Publication Now Wakes The Sea (2013).
+Locations: New York City, Japan, Croatia, UK, Malta, Lithuania, Russia, Georgia, Moldova, Turkey & more; art-curatorial residencies.

 2018: NL-Croatia, Sources & Resources, icw Cultural Landscape Praputnjak, Tandem.